IHE/ITI.PDQm/input/pagecontent/ITI-78.md

 The consumer shall process the response in some manner specific to its application function (for example: displaying on a user interface).
 This application behavior is not specified by IHE.
 The Patient Demographics Consumer should be robust as the response may contain Patient Resources that match the query parameters but are not compliant with the PDQm constraints defined in [Patient Profile for PDQm](StructureDefinition-IHE.PDQm.Patient.html).

 ##### 2:3.78.4.2.4 CapabilityStatement Resource
-Patient Demographics Suppliers implementing [ITI-78] shall provide a CapabilityStatement Resource as described in [ITI TF-2:Appendix Z.4](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.4-structuredefinition-resource) indicating the query operation for the Patient Resource has been implemented and shall include all query parameters implemented for the Patient Resource.
+Patient Demographics Suppliers implementing [ITI-78] shall provide a CapabilityStatement Resource as described in [ITI TF-2:Appendix Z.4](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.4-structuredefinition-resource) indicating the query interaction for the Patient Resource has been implemented and shall include all query parameters implemented for the Patient Resource.

 #### 2:3.78.4.3 Retrieve Patient Resource message
 This message represents an HTTP GET from the Patient Demographics Consumer to the Patient Demographics Supplier and provides a mechanism for retrieving a single Patient Resource with a known resource identifier.

 ##### 2:3.78.4.3.1 Trigger Events
-When the Patient Demographics Consumer possesses a Patient Resource’s identifier (either through query, database lookup, or other mechanism) for which it requires additional or new information, it issues a Retrieve Patient Resource operation.
+When the Patient Demographics Consumer possesses a Patient Resource’s identifier (either through query, database lookup, or other mechanism) for which it requires additional or new information, it issues a Retrieve Patient Resource interaction.

 ##### 2:3.78.4.3.2  Message Semantics
 The Retrieve Patient Resource is conducted by executing an HTTP GET against the Patient Demographics Supplier’s Patient Resource URL, providing the resource id of the patient being retrieved.
 The target is formatted as: